BobRak/OpenHAB-Smartthings/README.md

 # OpenHAB-Smartthings

 This is an openHAB binding for use with the Samsung Smartthings hub.
-On 3/5/19 it was submitted to openHAB for review and addition to openHAB bindings collection.
+On 9/19/20 it was submitted to openHAB for review and addition to openHAB bindings collection.
 Until it has been accepted and added to the openHAB platform you can install it from here.

-## Requires Smartthings Classic App
+## Requires Smartthings App

-This binding only works with the **Smartthings Classic** app for your phone.
+Previously this binding only worked with the **Smartthings Classic** app for your phone.
+Now it can work with either app

 ## Installation instructions

 1. Shutdown openHAB.
 On openhabian the command is: sudo systemctl stop openhab2.service
-2. The org.openhab.binding.smartthings-2.5.5-SNAPSHOT.jar file which is located at org.openhab.binding.smartthings/target has to be copied to the addons folder in your openHAB installation.
+2. The org.openhab.binding.smartthings-2.5.9-SNAPSHOT.jar file which is located at org.openhab.binding.smartthings/target has to be copied to the addons folder in your openHAB installation.
 If you are using Openhabian this will be in the Samba share: openHAB/addons. **Make sure there is only one smartthings jar file in the addons directory.**
 2. Start openHAB.
 On openhabian the command is: sudo systemctl start openhab2.service
 3. Then follow the setup instructions in the README.md file in the org.openhab.binding.smartthing directory.
 Make sure to perform the **Smartthings Configuration** steps described in that file.

 If you see any strange or unexpected behaviour after upgrading the Smartthings binding it is recommended that you [Clear the Cache](https://community.openhab.org/t/clear-the-cache/36424).

+Also, make sure the code running on your Smartthings hub is the saame as in the contrib directory.
+This has been updated recently.

 ## How to report issues